mvysny/vaadin-on-kotlin/README.md

 Please read this (potentionally opinionated, offensive and subjective - I apologize upfront) post first: http://vyzivus.blogspot.sk/2016/04/java-sucks.html

 In the past I have implemented a Vaadin-based JavaEE project.
-During the implementation I was constantly plagued with the following issues:
+During the implementation I was constantly plagued with the following JavaEE issues:

 * Crashes when accessing @SessionScoped beans from websocket xhr code - https://vaadin.com/forum#!/thread/11474306 ; @NormalUIScoped produces org.apache.openejb.core.stateful.StatefulContainer$StatefulCacheListener timedOut and javax.ejb.NoSuchEJBException - you need to add